GwynethLlewelyn/LSL.novaextension/README.md

 Nova® and the Nova logo are registered trademarks of Panic Inc.

 The KWDB (a.k.a.
 LSL2/OSSL/AA Keywords Database and Derived Files Generator) is copyrighted by Sei Lisa and Mako Nozaki and released under a [GNU Lesser General Public License 3](http://www.gnu.org/licenses/lgpl-3.0.html), with parts also copyrighted by Linden Lab and released under the same license.

+Some of the test files under the `/Tests` directory have been shamelessly copied from the LSL Portal section of the [Second Life Wiki](http://wiki.secondlife.com/wiki/LSL_Portal); their authors are credited on each of them.

 Gwyneth Llewelyn is not affiliated with either of these companies or organisations, much less endorsed by any of them.